dahnny012/New_SASE/README.md

 ##ToDo
 News
     Admin:
-        determining image/url upload
+        determining image/url upload --- done
     API:
-        Recieving a file/url and knowing what to do.
+        Recieving a file/url and knowing what to do. --- Done

 Events:
     Admin: